Plowing and Salting

 Why does it take so long for my street to be plowed? |

-Residential roads are only plowed after main roads and designated secondary roads have been plowed.
-As a result, during severe and continuous snowfalls it may take longer to complete snow plowing on residential roads.
+Residential roads are plowed after high traffic roads and roads to vital destinations have been plowed.
+As a result, during severe and continuous snowfalls, it may take longer to complete snow plowing on residential roads. |

 What if I live in a new development that is still under construction in some areas? |